Richard L. Rubens, Ph.D.

 and psychoanalysis.

-1997 - 1999 Faculty, Kansas City
+1997 - 1999 Faculty, Kansas City Institute

-Institute for Contemporary Psychoanalysis, Kansas City, MO
+for Contemporary Psychoanalysis,

-1981 - 1998 Faculty and Supervisor,
+1981 - 1998 Faculty and Supervisor, National

-National Institute for the Psychotherapies, New York, N.Y.
+Institute for the Psychotherapies,

 1984 - 1995 Adjunct Associate Professor,